 Review Studio Features

-- The image/document file types supported are JPG, PNG, GIF, and PDF.
-Additionally, there are many different video file formats.
+- The image/document file types supported are JPG, PNG, GIF, TIFF, SVG, DOC(X), PPT(X), XLS(X), and PDF.
+Additionally, there are many different video and audio file formats.

 - For some reason, I have not found any Approve/Reject buttons.
 Is this a paid feature here as well as in GoVisually?

-- There is one comparison regime that allows you to check the versions of your choice side by side, by does not highlight any differences which means you still have to use your eye and memory or rely on annotations from previous versions to check what was changed.
+- There is one comparison regime that allows you to check the versions of your choice side by side, but does not highlight any differences, which means you still have to use your eye and memory or rely on annotations from previous versions to check what was changed.

-- In terms of auditing, Review Studio provides only Review reports that give an accurate representation of al actions completed within each item in the Review tool.
-However, I have not found any system that would track other actions such as project creation, task assignment, file/version upload, and etc.
+- In terms of auditing, Review Studio provides only Review reports that give an accurate representation of all actions completed within each item in the Review tool.
+However, I have not found any system that would track other actions such as project creation, task assignment, file/version upload, etc.

 The Pros and Cons of Review Studio

-- Pros: video proofing, lots of annotation shapes, live review presentations.
+- Pros: a variety of file formats for video and audio proofing, lots of annotation shapes, live review presentations.

-- Cons: weak reporting feature, comparison regime does not highlight differences, no approve/reject buttons.
+- Cons: weak reporting feature, comparison regime does not highlight differences, no approve/reject buttons, a small number of integrations.

 Review Studio vs Approval Studio: comparison table